 - the wider ‘soft-skills’ required to be a productive member of the workforce

-- an understanding, through the careers programme, of the opportunities available to students once they leave school.
+- an understanding, through the careers programme, of the opportunities available to students once they leave school

-- an understanding of ‘British Values’ and the implications for life in modern day Britain.
+- an understanding of ‘British Values’ and the implications for life in modern day Britain

-- students spiritual, moral, social and cultural learning.
+- students' spiritual, moral, social and cultural learning.

 Our curriculum is constructed on the following principles to support the above; namely that:

-- acquiring subject-specific knowledge is key for students to be able to solve complex problems.
+- Acquiring subject specific knowledge is key for students to be able to solve complex problems.

-- development of language is the remit of all subjects
+- Development of language is the remit of all subjects.

-- the British values of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs are taught explicitly and reinforced in the way in which the school operates.
+- The 'British values' of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs are taught explicitly and then lived and experienced through the life of the school.